RobbyRunge/kanmind-backend/README.md

 ## 👥 Contact

-For questions or support, please me.
+For questions or support, please contact me.

 ---